FEELING

 But he kept his emotional distance, she says, "separating himself" while readying for the next mission.

-Faris may have kept his emotional distance from his wife to manage the challenge of long separations, but a lot of non-military men do this too, and it destroys the relationship.
+Faris may have kept his emotional distance from his wife and stayed checked out of their marriage to manage the challenge of long separations, but a lot of non-military men do this too, and it destroys the relationship.

 "Around 2006 is when she looked at me," Chris tells the audience, "and she said, 'It's too hard to try to reintegrate with you. … Let's just live together as roommates."